rust-lang/rfcs/text/0000-pinned-sync.md

         - No need for atomicity on the initialization flag.
         - As the flag isn't atomic hopefully the compiler could optimize it away (in the moment it doesn't).
     - Cons:
         - It isn't possible to initialize, for example, `Pin<Arc<(Mutex<T>, Condvar)>>` safely.
-This a major dealbreaker as it puts one of the major advantages of this change behing unsafety.
+This a major dealbreaker as it puts one of the major advantages of this change behind unsafety.
         - Initialization can not be done via a shared reference, so `static` also needs to be wrapped with `UnsafeCell` or made `mut`, both alternatives being `unsafe` as well.
 - [Replace the primitives with `parking_lot`](https://github.com/rust-lang/rust/pull/56410).
     - Pros: